crate/cratedb-guide/docs/integrate/etl/iceberg-risingwave.md

 create_risingwave_compatible_metadata(table, "3")
 ```

-If now we check again average_sensor_readings from the 3rd console we will see
+If we now check `average_sensor_readings` from the third terminal, we will see
-the average has already changed to 4.5
+that the average has already changed to 4.5.

 [RisingWave]: https://github.com/risingwavelabs/risingwave
 [Podman]: https://github.com/containers/podman